 Slightly built and bespectacled, 30-year-old Rev. Theodore Kissling had already lived an adventurous life when his church’s mission board asked him, in 1914, to organize a congregation in the fast-growing community that would become Shorewood.

-That church, Luther Memorial Chapel, 3833 N. Maryland Ave., marks its 100th anniversary this spring.
+That church, Luther Memorial Chapel, 3833 N. Maryland Ave., marked its 100th anniversary in 2016.
 Oddly, both its choir and Sunday School are older than the congregation itself.
-Understanding how this happened involves twists, turns, setbacks – and a young pastor who overcame them all.
+It’s a story of twists, turns, setbacks – and a young pastor who overcame them all.

 Rev. Kissling was ordained as a pastor of the Lutheran Church–Missouri Synod in 1907.
 After serving a congregation in Canada he became a “circuit rider” in the Black Hills of South Dakota and in Missouri.
 Riding from one isolated homestead to another, he ministered to settlers in places where formal churches had not been established.